ABOUT

 I have Depression.

-When I finally got professional help, one of the first things my psychiatrist told me was that I had to get back to exercising.
-Before she would even consider medication, I had to get back into the gym.
-Today, regular intense exercise is a non-negotiable part of my schedule and is essential for balancing the demands of being a husband, a father, a business owner, and someone who suffers from depression.
+When I finally got professional help, one of the first things my psychiatrist told me was that, before she would even consider medication, I had to get back to exercising.
+Today, regular exercise is a non-negotiable part of my life and is essential for balancing the demands of being a husband, a father, a business owner, and someone who suffers from depression.

 • United States Air Force Academy graduate